nhusher/temperatures/README.md

 ![screenshot](./screenshot.png)

-First, and possibly the most important thing: this isn't in Scala.

-I don't know Scala and I'm primarily a UI engineer.
-I think it makes more sense to show off the kinds of user interfaces I can build that can show the data to a human, rather than implement an interface that only a computer can reasonably consume.
-I _did_ implement the two requested methods as pure functions in the `utils.js` source file.
-They are called out with special-looking comments.

 # Setup

 You'll need a recent version of a good browser (tested in Chrome, FF, and Safari).
 You will need an